 Page, Arizona is nearby to Antelope Canyon and offers many other great attractions for visitors.
 The Grand Canyon, the John Wesley Powell Museum and Zion National Park are only a few local wonders that you can enjoy before or after your Antelope Canyon tour.
 Many visitors choose to stay in a high-quality hotel on or near Lake Powell for some great picture opportunities in addition to photographing Antelope Canyon.

 Are you ready for your exciting Antelope Canyon tour?
 Book yours with Antelope Canyon Navajo Tours today to get started on your journey.
-We offer a Guided Sightseers Tour for general visitors and families as well as a Guided Photography Tour for those interested in photographing Antelope Canyon in its best light.
 Contact us today to make your reservation—prepayment is not required.